-Contain long hair, and avoid loose clothing and jewelry.
-They can catch on controls or in protruding parts and cause serious injury or death.
+Secure long hair, and avoid loose clothing and jewelry.
+These items have the tendency to catch on controls or protrude into parts and cause serious injury or death.

 Do not wear oily clothes.
 They are highly flammable.

 Full eye protection, a hard hat, safety shoes and gloves may be required at the work site.